 The co-defendant in the case, Daniel Varajas, has also pleaded guilty to

 possession of cocaine with intent to sell, and will be sentenced at a

 When charged with a drug crime in the state of Florida, the penalties can

 be quite severe, and thus it is very important to immediately seek legal

 representation from an experienced criminal defense attorney.
-A criminal
+A

-and expertise to effectively fight your criminal charges.
+effectively fight your criminal charges.